 After the initial launch in 2016, the Fund has opened up to the employees of FMO via the F-share class (2017), but remained closed to other investors.
 During the course of 2018 this changed, initially with the launch of two new Euro denominated share classes, both referred to as I-class with a distinction between an Accumulating and a Distributing characteristic.
 As of March 1, 2019, the Fund opened two more share classes referred to as the U-A and U-D classes which are USD denominated and like the I-class have a distinction between an Accumulating and a Distributing characteristic.
 As of November 1, 2019 a second - accumulating - class opened exclusively for clients of ABN AMRO MeesPierson (B-A), next to the existing Distributing share class for these investors (B-D).

-During the year, the Net Asset Value of the fund increased from USD 143.3 million as of December 13, 2020 to USD 154.9 million at December 31, 2021.
-Thus, returning almost to the pre-COVID level of year-end 2019.
+During the year, the Net Asset Value of the fund slightly decreased from USD 154.9 million as of December 31, 2021 to USD 152.5 million as of December 31, 2022.

 The year in summary